-- Shape the mixture into 1-inch balls and place on previously prepared baking sheet.
+- Shape the mixture into 1-inch balls and place on prepared baking sheet.

 - Broil for 5 minutes, or until meatballs are lightly browned on all sides.

-- In a saucepan whisk together pineapple juice, cornstarch, water, soy sauce, vinegar, and sugar; whisk until thoroughly combined.
+- In a saucepan, whisk together pineapple juice, cornstarch, water, soy sauce, vinegar, and sugar until thoroughly combined.

-- Set over high heat and bring to a boil; lower heat to a simmer and continue to cook until thickened, about 7 minutes.
+- Set over high heat and bring to a boil then lower heat to a simmer and continue to cook until thickened, about 7 minutes.

 - Remove meatballs from broiler and transfer to the crock pot.